ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 ### Before you start
 Before you start with the exercises, we'd like to share some known isssues and tips & tricks with you.

-#### minimesos known issues

-* When creating a volume it might not be visible on the host because they are created on a directory structure that is not mapped from Docker Machine to the host
-* All Mesos containers: Master, Agent and Marathon have their own network stack which causes some subtle issues because containers will use a different network stack than the host.
-See https://github.com/ContainerSolutions/minimesos/issues/401
-* `minimesos` does not run on Fedora because it comes with docker from RedHat, which has slightly different API.
-See https://github.com/ContainerSolutions/minimesos/issues/290

 #### Tips & tricks

 * Kill and remove all Docker containers